 Babies are usually separated from the mother immediately after birth.
 Some of these babies are missing the benefits of skin to skin time right after birth – also known as an undisturbed first hour.

-Since cleaning, weighing, and measuring size right after birth are not really important to #baby ’s emotional wellbeing, there is no reason they can’t be delayed beyond the first hour.
+Since cleaning, weighing, and measuring size right after birth are not really important to Your Baby ’s emotional wellbeing, there is no reason they can’t be delayed beyond the first hour.

 What is first-hour bonding?

 Immediately after birth, the baby is placed tummy down on the mother’s abdomen — even before being cleaned.
 A warm blanket is then placed over both mother and baby to keep Your Child warm.
 This procedure often slows the production of adrenaline (a stress hormone) and increases the production of oxytocin and prolactin hormones in the mother, which enhances bonding and breastfeeding.
 But there are other benefits:

 Initiation of breastfeeding.
 Babies are born with an instinct to crawl to their mother’s breast and attach themselves to the nipple.
 This will happen right away if the baby is placed skin to skin with their mothers.
 It is now known as the ‘breast crawl’.
 The baby’s instinct coincides with the release of oxytocin and other hormones in the mother.
 Together they promote the success of breastfeeding.
 The sucking of the breast by the baby causes the release of hormones that help the mother connect to her child as well as cause the uterus to contract and stop bleeding.
 Studies have shown that nursing within the first 60 minutes of life improves infant survival rates and increases the likelihood of continued breastfeeding.